Wonders of Sicily - Easter Program

 Art and Culture:

 The architecture of the island is considered the jewel of its artistic contribution.
-Every civilization to set foot on Sicily has been inspired to produce spectacular buildings, whether Greco-Roman ampitheaters and temples, palaces and villas, Byzantine and Catholic churches, or Baroque decorative secular architecture.
+Every civilization to set foot on Sicily has been inspired to produce spectacular buildings, whether Greco-Roman theaters and temples, palaces and villas, Byzantine and Catholic churches, or Baroque decorative secular architecture.
 As a maritime isle, the port cities are full of utilitarian architecture as well, including a diversity of historic quays, wharfs, storm walls, harbor barriers, and other port infrastructure.

 The Sicilian Trinacria is one of the most ubiquitous secular symbols of Sicily, deeply rooted in the island’s history, culture, and mythology.
 The symbol features three bent legs radiating from a central head, which is often depicted as Medusa or a Gorgon, surrounded by three stalks of wheat.